 Before you read any further, I want you to rummage through all your favorite baby photos and find the one where that precious baby’s face is loaded with food.
 Y’all know the one; food smeared from ear to ear and forehead to chin.
 Just keep it handy

 This episode is about the fork.
-Yep, who knew the fork had history.
+Yep, who knew the fork had a history?
 I sure didn’t till I looked it up.
 Historians have proposed that the history of forks lay deep within ancient Greek history, yep, NO ancient Rome this time.

-Forks were not used in Italy until the late 16th century, introduced by a Byzantine wife of a Doge of Venice.
-Long before they reached Italian shores, they were used in the royal houses throughout the Middle East.
+Forks were not used in Italy until the late 16th century, introduced by the Byzantine wife of a Doge of Venice.
+Long before they reached Italian shores, the royal houses throughout the Middle East used cutlery.

 Tilly: useful for puncturing possible enemies?